semaphoreci/docs/tag-triggered-deployment_5dbacfb104286364bc91238b.md

-This guide shows you how to use Semaphore to set up automatic deployment for each new tagged commit in you repository.
+This guide shows you how to use Semaphore to set up automatic deployment for each new tagged commit in your repository.

 For this guide you will need: